Pistol Md. 1998

 Pistolul model 1998, also known as Dracula, is a machine pistol designed and manufactured by Uzina Mecanică Sadu of Romania.

+History

 It was designed in 1998 and since 2003 this weapon has been used by Brigada Antitero București (Bucharest Anti-terrorist Brigade) of the Romanian Intelligence Service.

 Design

-The pistol is similar in construction and operation to the Stechkin APS automatic pistol.
+The pistol construction and operation is based on the Stechkin APS automatic pistol.
 However instead of a shoulder stock, Pistolul Md.
 1998 has a rail under the muzzle which allows a spare magazine to be attached as a forward grip.

 The barrel is rifled, with four polygonal grooves.
 The pistol can be fitted with a sound suppressor and the manufacturer supplies subsonic 9mm Parabellum cartridges for use with the suppressor.

-Pistolul Model 1998 is equipped with a mechanical rear sight, with an adjustable drum for distances of 25, 50, 100 and 200 meters.
+The pistol is equipped with a mechanical rear sight, with an adjustable drum for distances of 25, 50, 100 and 200 meters.

 Optionally, the pistol can be fitted with a target marker (laser micro collimator) or a high powered lamp (intense light spot collimator).